Uganda Heart Institute: Expansion plans

+Expansion budget and financing

+The plan calls for a 250- bed hospital in the first phase, expandable to 500 beds in the second phase and to 1,000 beds in the third phase.
+The construction of the new headquarters and hospital is budgeted at US$73 million.
+The table below illustrates the sources of finding for the project.

+The engineering, procurement and construction (EPC) contract was awarded to Arab Contractors Uganda Limited at a contract price of US$45.4 million.
+Two Chinese construction companies, who did not win the bid, complained to a government tribunal that adjudicates such disputes in the country.
+In Q3 2024, the tribunal ruled in favor of Arab Contractors.
+Construction is expected to begin in Q4 2024.

 New developments

 On Monday 22 January 2018, an all-Ugandan team of 14 healthcare specialists performed the first coronary artery bypass surgery operation by an all Ugandan team, in the history of the heart institute.
-The successful 10-hour operation was billed at USh18 million (approx. US$5,000), compared to USh300 million (approx. US$83,000), if it were done in a private hospital in South Africa, a common destination for Ugandan patients, with means.
+The successful 10-hour operation was billed at USh18 million (approx. US$5,000), compared to USh300 million (approx. US$83,000), if it were done in a private hospital in South Africa, a common destination for Ugandan patients with means.

 In April 2018, a cohort of 11 patients with abnormal heart rhythms, underwent a procedure called catheter ablation using the radiofrequency ablation method.
 All eleven of the patients benefited and recovered well.
 This was the first time this type of procedure was performed in Uganda.